-- Enquiry with management and those charged with governance, including the Risk and Audit Committee, regarding any known or suspected instances of fraud; - Obtaining an understanding of the Association's policies and procedures relating to: - o Detecting and responding to the risks of fraud; and - o Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; and - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements.
+- Enquiry with management and those charged with governance, including the Risk and Audit Committee, regarding any known or suspected instances of fraud; - Obtaining an understanding of the Association's policies and procedures relating to: - o Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - · Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; and - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud.